Active listening for powerful impact in health and care

 Giving everyone a voice, ImproveWell makes it simple to capture continuous real-time insight from the workforce, improving staff experience and the quality of patient care.

-The award-winning solution is grounded in three principles: those at the frontline are best placed to improve the systems around them; giving staff a voice and the agency to find solutions to the challenges they face is fundamental to building a collaborative, motivated and resilient workforce; and a happier workforce leads to better patient outcomes.
+Giving power to active listening, the award-winning solution is grounded in three principles: those at the frontline are best placed to improve the systems around them; giving staff a voice and the agency to find solutions to the challenges they face is fundamental to building a collaborative, motivated and resilient workforce; and a happier workforce leads to better patient outcomes.

 Developed in partnership with healthcare organisations and flexible according to local needs, ImproveWell’s evidence-based feedback systems offer a platform for people to drive change, together.
 Everyone can suggest ideas for improvement, share how their workday is going, and complete tailored pulse surveys – 24/7.
 Insights from wider stakeholder groups can be gathered and an AI-powered data dashboard enables group and organisational leads to monitor real-time data, track workforce sentiment, prioritise quality improvement efforts, measure change and publish reports to complete the feedback loop.